google/domaintest/README.md

 `http://domaintest.みんな/echo?status=302&sleep=10&payload=http://www.example.com/`

 ###STASH
-The `stash` command command instructs the Domain Test service to stash a response to the parameters specified in the request for later retrieval.
-It uses the same parameters as the `ECHO` command.
+The `stash` command instructs the Domain Test service to stash a response to the parameters specified in the request for later retrieval.
+It uses the same parameters as the `echo` command.

-For example, the request below will stash the string `stashed-narwhal`.
+For example, the request below will stash the string 'stashed-narwhal'.

 `http://domaintest.みんな/stash?payload=stashed-narwhal`

-The Domain Test service responds to STASH requests with a URL in the form below, which can be used to retrieve the stashed response.
+The Domain Test service responds to stash requests with a URL in the form below, which can be used later to retrieve the stashed response.

 `http://domaintest.みんな/temp/<token>`